scalar-labs/scalardl/docs/backup-restore.md

 Scalar DL service is integrated with the admin interface, which allows you to pause the Scalar DL services using the scalar-admin client tool.

+### Requirements

+* You must wait at least 10 sec after pausing to create a backup.
+* You must be able to identify a common restore point for the Ledger and Auditor If you use Auditor.

-### PAUSE
+### Pause

 The `PAUSE` command helps you to create a transactionally consistent backup for non-transactional databases.
-It will pause the ledger.
+It helps to pause the Scalar DL service.

 ```console
 docker run -it --rm ghcr.io/scalar-labs/scalar-admin:<version> -c PAUSE -s <SRV_Service_URL>
 ```

-### UNPAUSE
+### Unpause

 The `UNPAUSE` command helps you start the ledger after creating the backup.